 Bank Reported

 Balances Amounts

-Cash \$ 118,205 \$ 152,342
+Cash \$ 860,627 \$ 853,438

 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-The District has a written policy for custodial credit risk that is similar to state law.
-As of December 31, 2022, the District's bank balance of \$118,205 was covered by federal deposit insurance and not exposed to credit risk.
+The District has a written policy for custodial credit risk.
+As of December 31, 2022, \$610,627 of the District's balances of \$860,627 was exposed to custodial credit risk.
+These deposits were uninsured and collateralized with securities held by the pledging financial institution's trust department or agent and are deemed to be held in the District's name by state statutes.